RocketDerp/April14_2025/June19_2025/Bible_High_Road_ICE_etc.md

 # The High Roads!!

-Malala and MLK Jr's high roads are nost just non-violent sit-in protests.
-They *preach*, they criticize interpretaiton of Bible and Quran and Torah!
+Malala and MLK Jr's high roads are not just non-violent sit-in protests.
+They *preach*, they criticize interpretation of Bible and Quran and Torah!
 They HEAL the literacy, comprehension, understanding problems.
 They PREACH!!

-People are so concerend with folloiwng MLK Jr protests that they forget his writing themselves, his teachings, his *lessons* behind the protests.
-Much like the Great Seal USA is forgotten behind the Consitution.
+People are so concerned with following MLK Jr protests that they forget his writing themselves, his teachings, his *lessons* behind the protests.
+Much like the Great Seal USA is forgotten behind the Constitution.
 What does that pyramid mean on the dollar bill?

 Understanding and comprehension is the MAGA Donald Trump / Russian Information Warfare crisis since March 2013!

 &nbsp;

-MAGA clames to be super Christian, the Trump Bible, the 10 commandments in school.
+MAGA clams to be super Christian, the Trump Bible, the 10 commandments in school.
 Hove it up their ass, that's the high road.

 ## Love thy Enemy

 Love the immigrant enemy.
-Stop making such a show of how much you hate and distrust them, make a show of how much you want to love and take care of them and get them back peacefully home or integreated in USA society.
+Stop making such a show of how much you hate and distrust them, make a show of how much you want to love and take care of them and get them back peacefully home or integrated in USA society.
 Emphasize all the positive ideals of "Love Thy Enemy" in the Bible.
 Repeating that CORRECT INTERPRETATION of The Bible *is the High Roads*.
-Constantly insutling, mocking ICE - is just adding more hate fuel to the MAGA hate bonfire that has been burning in Levant out-group patterns that were dragged over from the Middle East.
+Constantly insulting, mocking ICE - is just adding more hate fuel to the MAGA hate bonfire that has been burning in Levant out-group patterns that were dragged over from the Middle East.
 Gentile / non-believer / infidel.

 ## Marketing attracts

 All this bragging about wealth and greatness of USA has made USA attractive.
-Go beyond reactionary responses like "victum blaming" and "being raped because of how you dressed" - the rality is that the USA is in the business of selling Hollywood lifestyle in our enteratinment exports to the rest of the world.
-We are braggards.
-Maybe we should re-think about that... the fall of huberous that Russia seems to have explotied in our own praising of egomania leadership!
+Go beyond reactionary responses like "victim blaming" and "being raped because of how you dressed" - the reality is that the USA is in the business of selling Hollywood lifestyle in our entertainment exports to the rest of the world.
+We are braggarts.
+Maybe we should re-think about that... the fall of hubris that Russia seems to have exploited in our own praising of egomania leadership!

 Did we get to ride the exploitation of a continent that was technologically undeveloped in year 1720.
-And Did we ride peotroem and automobile lifestyle to a point of such extreme pride and "identity politics" with our cars, that we can't see that our lifestyle is not sustaintable for the rest of the world - and we are marketing / advertising it to children everywhere.
+And did we ride petrol and automobile lifestyle to a point of such extreme pride and "identity politics" with our cars, that we can't see that our lifestyle is not sustainable for the rest of the world - and we are marketing / advertising it to children everywhere.
 We have painted a picture of Heaven Itself to people.

 People want to immigrate to the USA because it was better.
 To deny this appeal is to deny our own history of immigration from year 1720 onward.